 - we think they may be required to act as a witness or to provide a witness statement—more information about this is available in our guidance to witnesses.

 How we apply risk assessments to information we receive

 We direct our resources to the areas of greatest risk to the public interest, and high-risk issues are given priority.
 All information we receive is given a risk score based on more than 200 different types of risk.
-Information on how we do this is available in our strategy information.
+Information on how we do this is available in our risk assessment methodology.